andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 As mentioned above, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!

 The standout insight for the baseline network was that Bananas has only a 20% Classification Accuracy, very frequently being confused with Lemons.
-It will be interesting to see if the extra *generalisation* forced upon the network with the application of Dropout helps this.
+Dropout, through the additional *generalisation* forced upon the network, helped a lot - let's see how our network with Image Augmentation fares!

 Running the same code from the baseline section on results for our updated network, we get the following output: